 19 Top-Rated Resorts in Ontario

-Ontario is not only home to some of North America's best places to visit - natural attractions such as spectacular Niagara Falls top the list of visitors from across the globe - it's also where you can experience some of Canada's best resort vacations.
+Ontario is not only home to some of North America's best places to visit, with natural attractions such as spectacular Niagara Falls topping the lists of visitors from across the globe, it's also where you can experience some of Canada's best resort vacations.

 Ontario attracts a good number of overseas visitors eager to explore its vast stretches of heavily forested and unspoiled scenery.
 There are also options close to larger urban centers.

 Much, of course, depends upon the season.
 While some areas cater to guests wanting to experience activities such as skiing and snowmobiling in winter, others, such as Muskoka and Algonquin Park, tend to focus on experiences such hiking and canoeing in the summer months.

 Whatever your preference and whatever time of year you visit, we're pleased to bring you this list of the best resorts in Ontario, Canada.